zer0-g/coding/UsingLESS/README.rst

         color: red;
     }
 }
-It’s important to remember that LESS.js isn’t finished; hopefully, it will be soon.
-Nonetheless, it’s working wonderfully so far.
+Itï¿½s important to remember that LESS.js isnï¿½t finished; hopefully, it will be soon.
+Nonetheless, itï¿½s working wonderfully so far.
 What do you think?